TrendingTechnology/Interact/README.md

 ## Who Is Interact For?

-* Users that want control of their app layout from the app itself.
+* Users that want control of their app layout from within the app itself.
 * Developers that are making photo editing or drawing apps.
 * Game Designers that want to make an awesome HUD.
 * Anyone that wants to unlock the full power of SwiftUI Gestures.